$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential: Introduction

 \section{Introduction}

 There has been a lot of effort in the past and present to understand the low energy effects of perturbative quantum gravity, even though it is not renormalisable.
-The motivation behind this is to see its predictions at first few order of the perturbation theory, with the hope that they will be verifiable in a not too far away future.
+The goal behind this is to see its predictions at the first few orders of the perturbation theory, with the hope that they will be verifiable in a not too far away future.
 We also hope that such perturbative framework will be smoothly embedded in a complete theory of quantum gravity one day.
 In particular, the perturbative quantum gravity might tell us whether at all the concept of graviton as a {\it quantum} massless spin-2 field is meaningful.
-We refer our reader to~\cite{Donoghue:1993eb, Muzinich:1995uj, Hamber:1995cq, Bjerrum-Bohr:2002gqz, Bjerrum-Bohr:2002fji, Burgess:2003jk, Reuter:2004nv, Kirilin:2006en, Holstein:2008sx, Anber:2011ut, Rodigast:2009zj, Marunovic:2012pr, Bjerrum-Bohr:2015vda, Battista:2017xlm, deBrito:2020wmp, Akhoury:2013yua} and references therein for various tree and one loop computations in this framework, chiefly focussing on the leading quantum correction to the gravitational or Newton potential, emerging from the graviton exchange of two non-relativistic particles.
-See also~\cite{vanDam:1970vg, Bjerrum-Bohr:2014zsa, Jusufi:2016sym} and references therein for computation of bending of light.
-We also refer our reader to~\cite{Goldberger:2004jt, Foffa:2016rgu, Levi:2018nxp, Wu:2023jwd} and references therein for computation of the corrections to Newton potential via effective field theory techniques.
-Moreover, see~\cite{Toms:2008dq, Toms:2009zz, Toms:2009vd, Toms:2010vy, Toms:2011zza} for inclusion of a cosmological constant at small scales, where the background metric can still be taken to be $\eta_{\mu\nu}$.
-Finally, see e.g.~\cite{Perez-Nadal:2008byr, McDonald:2015iwt, Frob:2016fcr, Frob:2017smg, Boran:2017fsx} and references therein for discussions in curved spacetimes like de Sitter.
+We refer our reader to~\cite{Donoghue:1993eb, Muzinich:1995uj, Hamber:1995cq, Bjerrum-Bohr:2002gqz, Bjerrum-Bohr:2002fji, Burgess:2003jk, Reuter:2004nv, Kirilin:2006en, Holstein:2008sx, Anber:2011ut, Rodigast:2009zj, Marunovic:2012pr, Bjerrum-Bohr:2015vda, Battista:2017xlm, deBrito:2020wmp, Akhoury:2013yua, Saltas:2016nkg, Saltas:2016awg, Latosh:2020jyq, Latosh:2022ydd} and references therein for various tree and one loop computations in this framework, chiefly focussing on the leading quantum corrections to the long range gravitational potential, emerging from the graviton exchanges between two non-relativistic particles.
+See~\cite{vanDam:1970vg, Bjerrum-Bohr:2014zsa, Jusufi:2016sym} and references therein for computation of bending of light.
+We refer our reader to e.g.~\cite{Goldberger:2004jt, Foffa:2016rgu, Levi:2018nxp, Wu:2023jwd} and references therein for the computations on the corrections to the Newton potential via effective field theory techniques.
+See also~\cite{Cheung:2018wkq} for a technique for extracting potential from the four point amplitude in the post Minkowski expansion.
+Moreover, see~\cite{Toms:2008dq, Toms:2009zz, Toms:2009vd, Toms:2010vy, Toms:2011zza} for inclusion of a cosmological constant at subhorizon scales, where the background metric can still be taken to be $\eta_{\mu\nu}$.
+Finally, see e.g.~\cite{Perez-Nadal:2008byr, McDonald:2015iwt, Frob:2016fcr, Frob:2017smg, Boran:2017fsx} and references therein for discussions in curved spacetimes like the de Sitter.
+We note that the long range predictions of perturbative quantum gravity can be interpreted as an effective field theory framework making well defined physical predictions, irrespective of its ultraviolet completion.
+This serves as one of the chief motivations behind engaging into such low energy computations associated with Einstein's or other alternative gravity theories.